 We follow Mei as she figures out who she is between doing what she loves and following her parents’ wishes.
 I think this is a powerful read that almost anyone can relate to.

-Although my parents weren’t especially overbearing, I’ve (like most people) struggled with finding myself among the pressures of society, teachers, friends, etc. If you want a cute, thoughtful read (in a college setting!!) check out this book.
+Although my parents weren’t especially overbearing, I’ve (like most people) struggled with finding myself among the pressures of society, teachers, friends, etc. If you want a cute, thoughtful read that shines light on a Taiwanese diaspora experience (in a college setting!!) check out this book.

 5. Pachinko | Min Jin Lee